null

 6. School Label Packs — Cover Everything in One Order

 Rather than hunting for individual labels for each category of item, our school label packs bring everything together so you can label the whole kit at once — school supplies, lunchbox, water bottle, backpack, and clothing — without multiple separate orders.
+Order in June or July, run one labeling session over the summer, and arrive at September with everything covered.

-School Essentials Label Packs
+School Essentials Label Pack — 67 Labels

 Clothing Labels